-Daily Thought - 2025-02-04
+Daily Note - 2025-02-04

 Hey, I'm Hanno!
-These are my daily thoughts on Crosscut, the programming language I'm creating.
+These are my daily notes on Crosscut, the programming language I'm creating.
 If you have any questions, comments, or feedback, please get in touch!

 It's done!
 I went through all the problems of the previous prototypes.
 As promised, it took weeks.
 I also explained how I want to address most of them in the new prototype, except for syntax and evaluation model.
 Those will be the next topic.
 But first, I have some news.
 I've started another new prototype!
 (A bit over a week ago already.)